yimingpeng/rl-library/trunk/rl-competition/README.txt

 To run this trainer, go into its directory and type:
 $>bash run.bash

-The source of this trainer is not provided, it is provided on an AS-IS basis.
+The source code for the GUI trainer is not provided.
+This trainer is provided on an AS-IS basis.